 Never assume PSE&G is aware of your outage because your entire street is without power.
 We urge customers to report all outages – because it helps in planning the restoration process.

-During a post-storm, large outage event, our call centers can become taxed, so we encourage customers to report outages by logging on to My Account on www.pseg.com, or texting “OUT” to 4PSEG.
+During a post-storm, large outage event, our call centers can experience a high call volume, so we encourage customers to report outages by logging on to My Account on www.pseg.com, or texting “OUT” to 4PSEG.
 Of course, customers also have the option of PSE&G’s Customer Service line at 1-800-436-PSEG.
 See all of the ways to connect with us during a storm, here.

 While large scale outages are rare, we take great pride in the skill and dedication of our employees.
 Before, during and after severe weather events, they work around the clock for their customers – often leaving behind their families who are without power as well.